robodrome/geo1101.2020.ahn3/README.md

 The chosen interpolation methods in this repository have been proven to provide the best results for our datasets, and are the most robust encountered.

-For DTM a Laplace interpolation is used based on Startin's Delaunay Triangulation, which in turn is based on Rust, making it extremely fast to execute.
+For DTM a Laplace interpolation is used based on Startinpy's Delaunay Triangulation, which in turn is based on Rust, making it extremely fast to execute.

 For DSM a quadrant-based IDW is used, which is implemented in Python.
 This method is limited by the amount of raster cells